 The January 2011 detection of benzene at an estimated concentration below the DOH Drinking Water EAL in OWDFMW01 was the first at this monitoring well.
-Benzene was detected at an estimated concentration in the duplicate sample collected from OWDFMW01 in April 2011; however it was not detected in the July 2011 and October 2011 monitoring events.
+Benzene was detected at an estimated concentration in the duplicate sample collected from OWDFMW01 in April 2011; however, it was not detected in the July 2011 and October 2011 monitoring events.
 It was detected at an estimated concentration below the DOH Drinking Water EAL in HDMW2253-03 in the October 2011 monitoring event.
-Benzene was detected at an estimated concentration in monitoring event.
-Benzene was detected at an estimated concentration in monitoring well OWDFMW01 during the January 2012 monitoring event which is below both the Drinking Water EAL, and the Gross Contamination EAL.
+Benzene was detected at an estimated concentration in monitoring well OWDFMW01 during the January 2012 monitoring event, which was below the Drinking Water EAL.
+Benzene was detected at estimated concentrations below the DOH Drinking Water EAL at monitoring wells OWDFMW01 and HDMW2253-03 during the April 2012 monitoring event.
+Benzene concentrations have fluctuated in both monitoring wells at very low levels below the DOH Drinking Water EAL.

 The April 2011 detections of xylenes and toluene in OWDFMW01 were the first at these monitoring wells.
-Xylenes and toluene were not detected in the July 2011 and the October 2011 monitoring events.
-Xylenes and toluene were not detected during the January 2012 monitoring event.
+Xylenes and toluene were not detected in the July 2011, October 2011, January 2012, and April 2012 monitoring events.
+Xylene and toluene concentrations have exhibited no trends, and the April 2011 detections of both analytes were very low to be of concern relative the DOH Drinking Water EALs.